THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

 This book is one man’s attempt to catalog the pertinent information that is floating about.
 This book is intended solely to assist the general collector and dealer in developing a reliable overview of the market and ascertain where his or her interests lie.”

 Aside from my babbling about the lack of black artists, Elvis, and the Beatles in the book, I did provide a brief history of the grading of 45s.
-The also book included two guest articles:
+The also book included two guest articles: “What Is An Acetate And Why Do They Cost So Much?” by Christopher Chatman and “How To Realistically Sell Your Records” by Perry Cox.

 About Elvis and the Beatles: the discographies in the book were huge, but not complete.
-There is too much and so I covered the important records and recommended two other price guides that specialized on those two artists, my own A Touch Of Gold – The Elvis Presley Record & Memorabilia Price Guide, and The Beatles Price Guide For American Records by Perry Cox.
+It is too much and so I covered the important records and recommended two other price guides that specialized on those two artists, my own A Touch Of Gold – The Elvis Presley Record & Memorabilia Price Guide, and The Beatles Price Guide For American Records by Perry Cox.

 Where’s all the black music?